Input phase noise in Gaussian Boson sampling: Analytical results for MPO EE scaling for phase-noisy input states

-where $\ket{k}_{u,j}$ now represents the state of $k$ photons originally from the j-th mode in or above the l-th mode and $\ket{k}_{d,j}$ the state of $k$ photons being under the l-th mode.
-The standard Fock states of the j-th mode are transformed as follows
+where $\ket{k}_{side,j}$ now represents the state of $k$ photons originally from the jth mode on one particular side of the bipartition.
+The standard Fock states of the jth mode are transformed as follows